jonhanwinter23/MenuOOP-test/README.md

 # Menu Management System

+## Introduction

-This is a simple menu management system implemented in Java.
+This project is a simple menu management system implemented in Java.
 It allows you to add items to a menu, calculate the total cost of purchased items, and print a receipt.
+The system is designed with a focus on Object-Oriented Programming (OOP) principles.

 ## Classes